-Our state is known as one of the friendliest places on the planet, so it should come as no surprise that there are Wisconsin pet-friendly cabins to accommodate the entire family, Fido included.
+Our state is known as one of the friendliest places on the planet, so it should come as no surprise that you can find Wisconsin pet friendly B&Bs, cabins, & lodges to accommodate the entire family, Fido included.

-Ask your innkeeper for recommendations on pet-friendly parks in the community, pet-friendly beer gardens and al fresco dining spots, pet boutiques with toys and treats, even festivals with pet participation.
+When traveling with your pet, also make sure you ask your innkeeper for recommendations on pet friendly parks in the community, pet friendly beer gardens and al fresco dining spots, pet boutiques with toys and treats, even festivals with pet participation.

 As the Wisconsin Department of Tourism likes to say, pets are welcome in Wisconsin and they can bring their owners too if they like!